Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Cherry blossom Hikes Koboyama Tomb

-Introducing famous places in the western Japan area west of Kansai!
-Because it is warm, the flowering time is relatively early.
+Introducing well-known places in the western Japan area west of Kansai!
+Due to its warmer climate, the flowering time here is relatively early.

 15. 高御位山 Mount Takamikura (Hyogo)